nargaw/nargaw/README.md

 ### Hi there 👋

-My name is Nate Argaw.
-I live in Columbia, South Carolina.
-I create 3D interactive web experiences.
+My name is Nate.
+I specialize in creating 3D immersive web experiences.

-🔭 I’m currently working on projects utilizing Three.js.
+🔭 I utilizing Three.js, Blender3D and GLSL.

-🌱 I share shaders daily as I continue to learn GLSL.
+🌱 I share shaders daily in my consistent effort to improve on GLSL.
 Follow me @shader_everyday on twitter

 😄 I’m looking to collaborate on anything 3D Web Development.